minikin/minikin.github.io/BIO.md

 He developed, led, architect, and distributed through different channels more than twenty mobile apps and games.
 Delivered numerous IoT projects, web apps, and services.

-Sasha considering herself as one of the early adopters of Flutter.
+Oleksandr considering herself as one of the early adopters of Flutter.
 He's been using Flutter for more than three years now.

 Sometimes things that he's done get attention from people and even collect some awards like Red Dot or Golden Drum.